 The bifunctional system of MPIS observes the prices of produced and sold products in the verticals of the selected commodities.
 This makes the market transparent, identifies the cut-in points, and gives entitlement for the adjudication on support of the market access.

 An annual report describing the market development of the most important commodities is published in Hungarian with a summary in English.

 STUMMER Ildikó (F)

-The website of the Pig Information System (https://sertesinfo.aki.gov.hu) was developed by the Research Institute of Agricultural Economics with an agreement of the Ministry of Agriculture.
+The website of the Pig Information System (https://sertesinfo.aki.gov.hu) was developed by the Research Institute of Agricultural Economics (NAIK AKI) with an agreement of the Ministry of Agriculture (AM).
 The April 2014 started webpage includes an information database.
 The aim of the webpage is to support the producers and the market players to make decisions.
 It is free available for the industry players and updating regularly.
 It is a thematically integrated system about the pig stock, current market prices, production, external trade, analyses about the pig sector and collection of laws.
 The Pig Information System makes the market transparent with the orientation of the market players with news, data and information.

 The Agricultural Statistics Information System (ASIS) is an electronic data collection system which helps to put together questionnaires, to collect and monitor data, and allows the aggregated data to be queried and processed.

 Through the ASIS we carry out data collection in 17 National Data Collection Programme (OSAP) areas, and we are contact with almost 14,000 data suppliers.
 The ASIS helps sectoral players, agricultural management and agricultural researchers with dissemination of processed information, and different user groups’ (farmers, manufacturers, trade organisations, government) decision-making mechanisms to be established and fostered.